ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_thermodyn_diagnostics.rst

 Recipes are stored in recipes/

-    * recipe_Thermodyn_diagtool.yml
+    * recipe_thermodyn_diagtool.yml

-Diagnostics are stored in diag_scripts/Thermodyn_diagtool/
+Diagnostics are stored in diag_scripts/thermodyn_diagtool/

-    * thermodyn_diagnostics.py: the main script, where computations are performed and the multi-model ensemble plots created
+    * thermodyn_diagnostics.py: the main script, handling input files, calling computation and plotting scricpts;

-    * mkthe.py: an auxiliary script for the computation of LCL height, boundary layer top height and temperature, potential temperature
+    - computations.py: a module containing all the main computations that are carried out by the program;

-    * fourier_coefficients.py: an auxiliary script for the computation of the Fourier coefficients from the lonlat grid
+    * fluxogram.py: a module for the retrieval of the block diagrams displaying the reservoirs and conversion terms of the LEC

-    * lorenz_cycle.py: an auxiliary script for the computation of the LEC components in Fourier coefficients
+    * fourier_coefficients.py: a module for the computation of the Fourier coefficients from the lonlat input grid

-    * fluxogram.py: an auxiliary script for the computation of the block diagram displaying the reservoirs and conversion terms of the LEC
+    * lorenz_cycle.py: a module for the computation of the LEC components in Fourier coefficients

-    * diagram_module.py: an auxiliary script containing information that is needed by fluxogram.py
+    * mkthe.py: a module for the computation of indirect variables obtained from the input fields, such as LCL height, boundary layer top height and temperature, potential temperature

-    * plot_script.py: an auxiliary script for the computation of maps, scatter plots, time series and meridional sections of some derived quantities for each model in the ensemble.
+    * plot_script.py: a module for the computation of maps, scatter plots, time series and meridional sections of some derived quantities for each model in the ensemble.
 The meridional heat and water mass transports are also computed here, as well as the peak magnitudes and locations;

 User settings